Pearls and Savages

-Pearl and Savages is a 1921 documentary from filmmaker Frank Hurley about the people of Papua New Guinea and Torres Strait.
+Pearl and Savages is a 1921 documentary by filmmaker Frank Hurley about the people of Papua New Guinea and Torres Strait.

 Production

 Hurley left for Papua in December 1920 to record the work of Anglican missionaries in the region.
 He made the documentary which was a popular success on release in 1921, with Hurley often accompanying screenings to give a lecture.
 He also wrote a book to accompany the film.

 Reviews were strong, one critic calling it "probably the most beautifully photographed pictorial of the kind that has ever been screened."

 Second Visit and With the Headhunters in Papua

 Hurley then visited Papua again at his own expense in 1923 to shoot additional footage.
 He was accompanied by Allan McCullock from the Australian Museum in Sydney.
-During the trip they obtained hundreds of cultural objects, angering the administrator of Papua the time, Sir Herbert Murray.
-Murray arranged for some objects to be returned to their owners but the rest were deposited in the Australian Museum.
-In 1925 Murray would refuse to allow Hurley to enter Papua to make another film.
+During the trip, they obtained hundreds of cultural objects, angering the administrator of Papua at the time, Sir Herbert Murray.
+Murray arranged for some objects to be returned to their owners, but the rest were deposited in the Australian Museum.
+In 1925, Murray refused to allow Hurley to enter Papua to make another film.

 Hurley incorporated the new footage into the documentary.
 The new film was called With the Headhunters in Papua and released in October 1923.